 Like other higher education institutions, Adtalem is highly dependent upon the timely receipt of federal financial aid funds.
 All financial aid and assistance programs are subject to political and governmental budgetary considerations.
 In the U.S., the Higher Education Act ("HEA") guides the federal government's support of postsecondary education.
 If there are changes to financial aid programs that restrict student eligibility or reduce funding levels, Adtalem's financial condition and cash flows could be materially and adversely affected.
-Please see "Item 1A - Risk Factors" of this Form 10-K, for a discussion of student financial aid related risks.
+Please see "Item 1A - Risk Factors" of this Annual Report on Form 10-K for a discussion of student financial aid related risks.

 In addition, government-funded financial assistance programs are governed by extensive and complex regulations in the U.S. and Brazil.
 Like any other educational institution, Adtalem's administration of these programs is periodically reviewed by various regulatory agencies and is subject to audit or investigation by other governmental authorities.
 Any violation could be the basis for penalties or other disciplinary action, including initiation of a suspension, limitation or termination proceeding.
-A comprehensive program review of DeVry University was initiated in August 2014, and remains open and ongoing.
-On January 27, 2016, DeVry University received a preliminary program review report from the U.S. Department of Education ("ED"), which identified findings relating to its fiscal administration, student eligibility and administrative capability and provides DeVry University an opportunity to respond to the preliminary findings.
-DeVry University provided a comprehensive response to the report on October 11, 2016 disputing most of the findings.
-The timing or final outcome of the DeVry University program review, or its possible impact on the business, financial condition or results of operations of DeVry University or Adtalem cannot be predicted at this time.
+A comprehensive program review of DeVry University was initiated in August 2014 and a final program review determination was received in February 2018.
+The final determination had no significant impact on the business, financial condition or results of operations of DeVry University or Adtalem.